overnetti/pdf_consent_form_renamer/README.md

 ## Introduction
 The python script `pdf_consent_form_renamer.py` specifically renames HelloSign consent forms for the USENIX Association in the following format: lastname_firstname.pdf.
 If there are duplicate last names, the script will begin a counter after the firstname like so: lastname_firstname_1.pdf and continue counting if there are duplicate lastname and firstname combos.

 The USENIX Association is an advanced computing systems nonprofit organization, known for organizing conferences and publishing research.
+Prior one of their monthly conferences throughout the year, hundreds of consent forms need to be signed by speakers and authors of conference presentations.
+The team receives a deluge of forms on a rolling basis that need to be renamed and tracked in a Google Sheet.
+Renaming forms can take hundreds of hours throughout the year and this script resolved that workload by turning the process into a minute.

-This script may need to be modified for use on different forms.
+This script may need to be modified for use on different forms or forms from different vendors like DocuSign.

 ## Need to Know